fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Tapping the Shift key on this layer toggles CapsLock.

-The Nav+Fn layer can be locked with the FnLk key.
-Tapping the same key again unlocks the layer.
-FnLk can reduce strain and free up the right thumb to type Space and Tab while editing or fixing indentation.
+The Nav+Fn layer can be locked to reduce strain and free up the right thumb to type Space and Tab while editing or fixing indentation.
+The same key combination is used to lock and unlock the layer: hold Fn + tap FnLock.
 The locked Nav+Fn layer is below the Num+Sym layer in the layer stack, so the Sym key still works on this layer.
 Holding the Fn key while the Nav+Fn layer is locked allows typing text without unlocking Nav+Fn.
-This is analogous to using Shift while CapsLock is enabled.
+This is analogous to using Shift while CapsLock is enabled to type lower-case letters.

-The AltGr function is replaced by a Mouse layer key if mouse keys are enabled.
+AltGr is replaced by a Mouse layer key if mouse keys are enabled.

 ## Alternative Nav+Fn Layers (TODO)